cowtrix/lrtw/lrtw/Thoughts.md

 Sean Fact: I do fire spinning
 A basilisk is a word meaning a memetic hazard.
 Why is everyone I buy teeth from such a weirdo?
+I lived in a van called Babo Conquista for a year.
+I miss Spiti Valley!